pgeu/pgeu-system/docs/confreg/schedule.md

 ### Schedule slots <a name="slots"></a>

 Start time
-:   When this slot starts
+:   When this slot starts.

 End time
-:   When this slot ends
+:   When this slot ends.

 ### Sessions <a name="sessions"></a>

 The form to edit session has the following fields:

 Title
-:	The title of the session
+:	The title of the session.

 Speakers
 :	One or more speakers.
-A speaker must have created a speaker profile before it can be used here, but it the same speaker profile can be used across multiple conferences.
+A speaker must have created a speaker profile before it can be used here, but the same speaker profile can be used across multiple conferences.

 HTML Icon